-Employees shall be granted their vacation days for the year effective on the day immediately following the end of the initial probationary period and on July 1st thereafter.
+Employees shall be granted their vacation days for the year effective on the day immediately

 Vacation days are to be used within 12 months or be forfeited.
-For example, vacation days are granted on 7/1/22 and shall be used by 6/30/23.
+For example, vacation days are granted on July 1 and shall be used by June 30.